tentixo/air-gapped-backups/docs/Home.md

 4. Decide what persons should be AWS Admins.
 5. Choose what phone number should be used for the root account.
 Remember to change number in the off-boarding process!
 6. Install an authenticator app on root user's phone.
+7. Choose a very strong password for your root account.
+24 chars minimum.

 ### Step by step AWS account registration
 1. Purchase and your domain and set up DNS.